0xSh4dy/pwnworld/README.md

 Features yet to be implemented:

-1. Chat Application where users can discuss stuff related to Cyber Security
+1. Chat Application with markdown enabled where users can discuss stuff related to Cyber Security.
 2. Note maker where users can make important notes
 3. Comments, likes and dislikes with every challenge(just as in facebook)
 4. Responsiveness to all pages